iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

 Roundcube webmail, etc, and grant proper privileges to them which will connect from iRedMail server.

-One more optional parameter is `MYSQL_SERVER_PORT`. it specifies listen port of remote MySQL server.
-Default one is `3306`, you can change it if remote MySQL server is running on a different port.
+One more optional parameter is `INITIALIZE_SQL_DATA`.
+If you don't want iRedMail installer to initialize any sql records, please set `INITIALIZE_SQL_DATA=NO`.
+This way iRedMail installer will just configure related config files to use remote MySQL server.

 ## After iRedMail installation